Single Parent Adoption Cost: Grants, Tax Credits, and How to Afford It Alone

 What Adoption Costs by Pathway

 Foster care adoption: The most affordable option by far.
 States typically waive or subsidize court and legal filing fees for foster care adoptions.
-Many children adopted from foster care qualify for adoption assistance subsidies — monthly payments that continue post-adoption to help cover costs related to the child's needs.
-Pre-adoption costs (home study, training, background checks) usually run $500 to $3,000 total, sometimes less if you work directly through a county agency.
+Many children adopted from foster care qualify for adoption assistance subsidies — payments that continue post-adoption to help cover costs related to the child's needs.
+Pre-adoption costs (home study, training, background checks) are typically low or subsidized, with exact costs varying by state and agency.

 Domestic private adoption: This is where costs become substantial.
-Agency fees alone often run $15,000–$30,000, covering services like home study, birth mother counseling, legal representation, and placement coordination.
-Add birth parent legal fees, hospital fees if you're in the delivery room, and independent legal costs for the adoption finalization, and total costs can reach $35,000–$50,000 or more.
+Agency fees vary by service package, covering services like home study, birth mother counseling, legal representation, and placement coordination.
+Add birth parent legal fees, hospital fees if you're in the delivery room, and independent legal costs for the adoption finalization, and total costs typically fall within the $20,000–$50,000 range.
 Some independent adoptions (working with an attorney rather than an agency) cost less, but require more self-direction.

 International adoption: Costs include agency fees, in-country fees, government fees, translation and document authentication, multiple trips to the country, and immigration processing.
-A realistic budget is $25,000–$60,000, with significant variation by country.
-Colombia and India programs tend to run on the lower end of international costs; more complex or less common programs can run higher.
+A realistic budget is $25,000–$60,000, with significant variation by country and program.

 The Federal Adoption Tax Credit: What Single Parents Should Know